davidsunuwar007/DOS-attack-simulation-and-Wireshark-analysis/README.md

 ```
 wireshark
 ```
 This opens the Wireshark tool.
-After it has opened press that blue button to start capturing the file.
+After it's opened, press that blue button to start capturing the file.

 - Now, going back to the Attacker machine.
 Let's scan the Victim machine to see the open ports.
 The command is
   ```